aws-samples/aws-iot-twinmaker-samples/src/workspaces/cookiefactoryv2/README.md

 ### Setup application AWS resources (e.g. AWS IoT TwinMaker, Sample Lambdas, Sample Data, etc.)

-- Set environment variables for convenience
+- Set environment variables for convenience.
+Note: "WORKSPACE_ID" is the same as "Workspace Name" on some console pages.
+Also, WORKSPACE_BUCKET_NAME is the bucket name for the workspace, not the ARN.
   ```shell
   export WORKSPACE_ID=__FILL_IN__
   export WORKSPACE_BUCKET_NAME=__FILL_IN__